Const-me/EsentSerialize/README.md

 ## Shortcomings
 * Not all functionality was ported from version 2.x.
 Missing features include table-granular import/export, and raw read/write API.
+* Those LINQ-like queries are limited to a single index.
+If you'll try to query multiple indices, expression compiler will throw an exception.
+You can only do that manually, using Recordset<tRow>.IntersectIndices API.
 * Not all parts of the library are tested equally well.